Homeless Voices for Justice (HVJ)

 - Organized candidates’ forums and other educational efforts during elections.

-- Initiated a campaign to address hate violence targeting homeless people that led the Maine legislature to include homelessness as a protected category under a law that allows a crime victim’s group identity to be considered in sentencing.
-Signed by the Governor at the Preble Street Soup Kitchen, the law received national attention and resulted in decreased attacks on people experiencing homelessness.
+- Initiated a campaign to address hate violence targeting people experiencing homelessness that led the Maine legislature to include homelessness as a protected category under a law that allows a crime victim’s group identity to be considered in sentencing.
+Signed by the Governor at the Preble Street Resource Center Soup Kitchen, the law received national attention and resulted in decreased attacks on people experiencing homelessness.

 - Represented consumers on Maine’s Homelessness Councils.